hashib786/HashibMarket/readme.md

    - DELETE /:sellerId: Delete a seller by ID (for admin).

 4. **/orders:**

+   _Logged-In User Accessible:_

+   - POST /: Place a new order.
+   - GET /: Get order history for the logged-in user.
+   - GET /:orderId: Get details about a specific order.

    _Seller Accessible:_

    - GET /seller: Get order history for the seller's products.